 Recent 2026 market data shows that a standard 200-amp panel upgrade costs between $1,500 and $4,000 across the US.
 This smart technology helps you skip that massive bill entirely.
 You never exceed your panel’s safe capacity limit.

 Most general electricians quote a full panel upgrade because a bigger box seems like the simplest answer.
-Homes with 100-amp or 150-amp service rarely use that full capacity all at the same time.
+Single-family homes and older ranch-style properties across Austin with 100-amp or 150-amp service rarely use that full capacity all at the same time.

 Industry reports for 2026 confirm that a massive 31% of homes with older 100-amp panels can completely avoid a service upgrade by using load management technology.
 Your house simply does not draw its maximum limit all at once.

 The result is the exact same fast charging speeds without the inflated price tag.
-You also stay fully compliant with National Electrical Code safety standards.
-Best of all, you avoid the massive cost and week-long delays of a whole-house rewiring project.
+You also stay fully compliant with National Electrical Code safety standards and Austin Energy interconnection requirements.
+Best of all, you avoid the massive cost and week-long delays of coordinating a whole-house rewiring project with your utility.

 Our default choice is the Emporia Pro with PowerSmart technology.
 It integrates tightly with Emporia chargers and adjusts the power flow dynamically in real time.
-For other charger brands, the popular DCC-12 load-shedding contactor is a fantastic alternative.
+For Tesla Wall Connector, ChargePoint, or Wallbox setups, the popular DCC-12 load-shedding contactor is a reliable alternative that works with any brand.

 Both options protect your home, but they work in slightly different ways.